binkley/modern-java-practices/README.md

 [derives from early UNIX](https://en.wikipedia.org/wiki/Lint_(software)).

 Linting for modern languages is simple: the compiler complains on your behalf.
-This is the case, for example, with Kotlin and Golang.
+This is the case, for example, Golang.
 Having common team agreements on style and formatting is a boon for avoiding [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality), and aids in:

 * Reading a code base, relying on a similar style throughout